-Information from the risk assessments were transferred to the main care plan summary.
+Information from the risk assessments were transferred to people's main care plan summary.
 Staff had an in-depth handover on each shift.
 This meant staff were given clear and up-to-date information about how to reduce risks.
 For example, one person had lost weight and once identified, staff took action to ensure food was fortified and offered regularly.
-We saw that staff weighed certain people who were identified at risk weekly and two weekly and updated the GP regularly.
+We saw that staff regularly weighed certain people who were identified at risk and updated their GP.
 The latest review for one person had recorded that the risk had reduced, and staff continued to make sure the person was offered snacks and fortified foods.
 This was monitored closely by staff.